weiser/README/README.md

 2. Goal setting: Setting goals that are useful to the team, useful to the org, and interesting to me can energize me.

-#### What are your goals for this year?
-And for the next 3 months?

-Getting spun up on Elixir.
-Getting comfortable on the Pro Backend team.

 #### What do you need from your manager?

 An advocate who will give me encouragement, constructive criticism and